 With the arrival of the cold season and shorter days, I felt the need for more warming and grounding meals.
-It’s still summer in Dallas, but I can smell fall in the air and I think my body is in tune with the change of seasons, regardless of the temperatures in Dallas.
-This instant pot oxtail is a simple lectin-free and low histamine meal made in an Instant Pot, ready in one hour from start to finish, and we all know that the Instant Pot cooking time is time you can use to do something else.
+It’s still summer in Dallas, but I can smell fall in the air.
+And I think my body is in tune with the change of seasons, regardless of the temperatures in Dallas.
+This instant pot oxtail is a simple lectin-free and low histamine meal made in an Instant Pot, ready in one hour from start to finish.
+We all know that the Instant Pot cooking time is time you can use to do something else.

 A lectin-free and low-histamine grounding and warming meal

 The inspiration for this instant pot oxtail dish is something similar I’ve eaten several times in Romania.
 Not a dish my mom ever prepared, but I tried it in restaurants and made by a friend’s mom.
 I love the simplicity of it.
 All goes in one pot, meat is basically boiled, as well as the vegetables and served with horseradish cream.
 The Instant Pot makes things much easier since the cuts of meats for this meal need a long time to cook.
 Also, the use of an Instant Pot makes this dish more friendly for a low histamine diet, since cooking meat long time can increase the bacteria and therefore histamine build-up.